Construction Machinery — Africa

 Certification Introduction

-Africa does not have a unified mandatory certification system for construction machinery, and each country establishes its own market access rules.
+Africa does not have a unified mandatory certification system for construction machinery.
+Each country formulates its own market access rules independently.
 The mainstream mandatory systems are Kenya PVOC (Pre-Export Verification of Conformity) and Nigeria SONCAP certification.
-East African Community members (Tanzania, Uganda, etc.) are promoting regional certification mutual recognition.
-Most African countries include construction machinery such as excavators and cranes (HS codes 8426-8431) in the scope of mandatory control, and uncertified products will be detained or returned by customs.
+Members of the East African Community (Tanzania, Uganda, etc.) are promoting regional certification mutual recognition.
+Most African countries include construction machinery such as excavators and cranes (HS codes 8426-8431) in the scope of mandatory control.
+Products without certification will be detained or returned by customs.

 Technical Requirements